samuelrawrs/mrbs-code/README.md

 Moving on db management should be simpler also (can use psql on your computer to manage users etc etc assuming you have postgresql^16 installed).

+#### Minor Fixes
+- modified a line of code in the header.inc from /web/css/nhrpr.png --> css/nhrpr.png because file directories change in docker container
+- add ` sed -i 's/^# *\(en_SG.UTF-8\)/\1/' /etc/locale.gen && \` to dockerfile, for some reason the site breaks and doesn't have locale fallback